 The way to soothe haircut fears and tears will vary because every child has different reasons for not liking haircuts.
 Maybe it’s the noise of the scissors or clippers, maybe it’s the strange environment of the barbershop or salon, or maybe it’s just the fact that someone is trying to remove something from Baby‘s head!
-They’re all pretty reasonable concerns, and there are things you can do to reassure him about them.
+They’re all pretty reasonable concerns, and there are things you can do to reassure them about them.

 Use different language

 Even something as simple as just referring to them as “shears” or using “clippers” for both scissors and the clipper/trimmer tool can help change the tone of what you’re saying to Baby.
-And don’t forget to let Baby know how proud you are of him is for doing this!
+And don’t forget to let Baby know how proud you are of them is for doing this!

 Practice at home

-You can help him relax by forgoing the actual haircut for a fake one, using play scissors or your fingers.
+You can help them relax by forgoing the actual haircut for a fake one, using play scissors or your fingers.
 See, not so scary!
 You can also play around with a spray bottle just like the hair stylist might use.
 It’s a fun toy to play with and will help Baby get used to the process.

 Provide a distraction